Effective Date: June 1, 2023

 Your California Privacy Rights.

 California law permits California residents to request certain information regarding our disclosure of personally identifiable information to third parties for their direct marketing purposes.
-To make such a request, please contact us at the information provided below.
+To make such a request, please contact us using the information provided below.
 Be sure to include your name and address.
 If you would like a response via email, please include an email address.
 Otherwise, we will respond by postal mail within the time required by law.

 Your European Union Privacy Rights.